 Students must have an eligible Satisfactory Academic Progress (SAP) status to continue receiving their Illinois Commitment financial aid package.
 Eligible SAP status occurs by meeting the requirements of the SAP Policy or having an SAP appeal approved.

 Can funding for the program be used for the summer or winter term?

 Illinois Commitment funding is only available for fall and spring semesters.

 Only new Illinois students can be considered for the Illinois Commitment program.

 Are students admitted for the spring term eligible?

 Yes, provided they are a new Illinois undergraduate student and meet the eligibility requirements.
-The first eligible spring term is 2020.

 Are students working on a second bachelor’s degree eligible?